upmaru/memovee-tama/memovee-ui/artifact.md

       "body": {
         "artifact": {
           "type": "list",
-          // the index name of the data source. should come from the function argument `path.index` "index": 0,
+          // the index name of the data source. should come from the function argument `path.index`.
-          // the layer of the artifact, lower number means higher priority "reference": "[the tool_call_id in context for the search]",
+          "index": 0,
+          // the tool_call_id from the search results to display.
+          "reference": "[the tool_call_id from the search results to display]",
           // the properties to display in the table, higher relevance means columns come first.
 In the below case the poster_path will be the first column followed by the title, and then the id.
           "properties": [
             {